neurodatascience/file_tree_check/README.md

 The search criteria is matched to the path's name itself, not any identifier created using the regular expressions of [Categorization].

-Note that discarded directories will have their content discarded from the search as well regardless if they match the expression or not.
-However this will only occur when *filter directories* is set to true.
+Note that when filtering directories, the sub-directories and files contained within will be discarded from the search as well, regardless if those match the expression or not.

 Filtering only files is useful for keeping only a specific type of file in every folder.

 Filtering only directories is useful for finding and analysing a single directory or type of directory.
 However, if this directory has a parent that does not match the regular expression, it will be discarded along with its parent before being found.
-Calling the script on the directory that directly contains the directories to keep could avoid that.
+Therefore these folders should be contained directly under the directory on which the script is run.

 ```
 [Categorization]